An in-depth look at the Norwegian prison system, which is known around the world for its focus on rehabilitation and its low reoffending rates.

 Like many social institutions in the country, Norway’s prison system has been lauded as one of the most humane, and forward thinking on the planet.
+We get a lot of emails from people wondering how and why the system works, especially from the USA where the prison system is notably ineffective.

 A focus on rehabilitation that works